Gibberlings3/Thieving-Skills-For-Bards/README.md

 ## Introduction

 This mod is allows Bards and Bard Kits (including those from mods) to use Pick Locks, Find/Disarm Traps, and Pick Pockets.
-On level up until level 20, the Bard will receive 5 skills points each in Pick Locks, Find/Disarm Traps, and Pick Pockets.
+From level 1 up until level 20, the Bard will receive 5 skills points each in Pick Locks, Find/Disarm Traps, and Pick Pockets.
 The Action Bar is updated via EEex to allow Bards to Sing, Detect Traps, and Use Thieving Abilities at the loss of the quickspell.

 ## Compatibility
 This mod requires the EEex created by Bubbs to work.
 Additionally, please install this after any other mods that add Bard kits or alter bard spells/abilities.
 Being this requires EEex to run, Windows is required at this time.